 The moderator needs to create an environment where participants feel comfortable sharing their views while also ensuring that the discussion remains focused and productive.
 This requires a balance of active listening, gentle steering, and tactful intervention when necessary.

 Managing group dynamics is a key challenge in focus groups.
 The interaction among participants can stimulate rich and insightful discussions, but it can also lead to issues such as dominance by a few participants, groupthink, or conflicts.
-As a result, the moderator plays a crucial role in managing these dynamics, encouraging quieter participants to speak, respectfully managing more dominant participants, and facilitating a constructive and respectful discussion environment.
+As a result, the moderator plays a key role in managing these dynamics, encouraging quieter participants to speak, respectfully managing more dominant participants, and facilitating a constructive and respectful discussion environment.

 However, the extent to which the moderator controls the discussion may depend on the research inquiry driving the focus group, particularly if the study is concerned with observing a particular behavior or group dynamic.
 A fruitful focus group discussion often consists of participants speaking with each other, as opposed to each participant simply answering the moderator one by one.